K-State Counseling Services Practicum Training Program

 - Group Supervision – Practicum counselors will meet together with the Practicum Training Coordinator for one hour each week to receive didactic and experiential training related to intakes, client consultation, case conceptualization, treatment planning, videotape review, and case presentations.
 Time will also be devoted to keep practicum counselors informed about center developments, discuss concerns, and provide support in adjustment to practicum.

-- Large Case Conference, Small Case Conference, and In-Service - Practicum counselors are required attend the other training opportunities at CS.
+- Large Case Conference, Small Case Conference, and In-Service - Practicum counselors are required attend the other training opportunities at Counseling Services.
 For instance, two times per month we have a one-hour multidisciplinary staff small case conference group with doctoral interns, psychologists, and other clinical staff members to discuss cases.
 We also have one-hour large case conferences in which a staff member conducts a formal case presentation and two-hour in-services in which a staff member presents on a specialty area or area of interest.
 Large case conference and in-services occur one time a month each.

 Sample Practicum Training Schedule: